1960 to 1970: Growth Continues

 In addition to the incredible construction efforts required to accommodate the rapidly growing enrollment, this decade is characterized by unprecedented improvements in educational programs.

-photo of teacher at blackboard Improvements in the Elementary Schools
+Improvements in Elementary Schools

 The "Time to Teach" program enabled planning periods for general education teachers.
 During this time subject specialists taught physical education, music, and art to the class, and elementary education continued to improve.